nikhisiripuram/Workforce_Intelligence_platform/README.md

 ## 📊 Sample Data
 Current employee data is stored in `Sample Data/employees.csv`.
 This file is synchronized with the latest `2026-02` payroll snapshot.

----
-*Created with ❤️ by the Antigravity Team.*